mfeighner/newyear2013/READMEnew.txt

-If you are still ahving problems, you did not read the readme.
+If you are still having problems, you did not read the readme.